 Tata STRIVE’s Youth Development Module (YDM) covers various aspects of this ‘hidden’ or not commonly ‘observed’ aspect of human behavior.
 A Facilitator or Trainer is equipped with various tools including games, interactive group activities, reflective exercises, opportunities for learners to make class/group presentations, ‘team-led’ projects to implement the techniques learned in the class.

 A trainer also uses inquiry-based and project-based learning methodology to provoke independent thinking, problem-solving mindset, encouraging systems thinking, emotional intelligence at critical moments, and application of growth mindset to name a few.

-Domain & soft skills – both lay the foundation for one another.
-But this also involves bringing about an understanding – a shift – to help the learner develop a realization that a mix of the two is key.
-Tata STRIVE’s course content is designed to bring out this importance – not just via the course design but even via its cadre of facilitators – who understand this importance and are trained to groom for the employability of learners.
+Domain and soft skills, both lay the foundation for one another.
+But this also involves bringing about an understanding, a shift, to help the learner develop a realisation that a mix of the two is key.
+Tata STRIVE’s course content is designed to bring out this importance not just via the course design but even through its cadre of facilitators who understand this importance and are trained to groom for the employability of learners.

 It is therefore imperative more than ever before, that the perspectives of fresh graduates and employees’ shift from factoring the ‘now’ to the ‘next’.
 And with mandatory work from home policies implemented across organisations due to the sudden disruption due to the COVID-19 pandemic, the importance of being guided by soft skills assumes all the more significance – as we continue to be connected virtually – with self-discipline and resolve to be drivers of a very pertinent realization – ‘I need to invest in myself’.